parthteredesai/basic_todo_partht/README.md

 # basic_todo_partht
-Sure!📝 Built a responsive **To-Do List app** using HTML, CSS, and JavaScript.
+📝 Built a responsive **To-Do List app** using HTML, CSS, and JavaScript.
 It supports adding, editing, completing, and deleting tasks—great for practicing DOM manipulation and UI logic!
 Sure!
 Here’s a **short, polished LinkedIn post** you can use to share about building your to-do app:

 ---